-As travel continues to recover from the pandemic, we have an unprecedented opportunity to start fresh and choose a more sustainable path forward.
+Simply put, sustainable travel is traveling in a less environmentally impactful manner.
+As consciousness and awareness continues to grow around this important topic, we have an unprecedented opportunity to start fresh and choose a more sustainable path forward.
 So on this Earth Day (and every day!), let’s have a look at 10 ways you and your travelers can help contribute to a greener planet.

 1. Choose Greener Flight Options – Flying nonstop when possible and consolidating trips/meetings that are geographically close together can help reduce carbon emissions considerably.
 Also: try packing as light as possible to reduce luggage weight and its impact on fuel use and emissions.